SteveKennyUK/pooch_pals/README.md

 	- Icons will be used to help users to quickly identify content matter.
 A visual representation can say more than words and often stands out more.
 A quick scan of the page will pick out icons and well chosen ones will stand out and immediately assure the user as to the associated content.

 	- The site logo acts in a similar fashion and the user quickly learns to associate the image with the site and its purpose.
-A favicon, using a dog paw print image, will be also be added.
+A favicon, using the dog logo image, will be also be added.
 This is now generally expected by users and helps them to identify the site if they have several pages open.

 #### Information Architecture (IA)